hollowverse-archive/architecture/src/app/architectures/components/browser.md

 If the browser has cache of the content, it will return it right away to the user.

-If the browser does not have a cache of the content, it will hit{' '}
-`https://hollowverse.com`, which points to the [NAME OF CLOUDFRONT DISTRIBUTION], which serves the `index.html`.
+If the browser does not have a cache of the content, it will hit `https://hollowverse.com`, which points to the [NAME OF CLOUDFRONT DISTRIBUTION], which serves the `index.html`.